Ways To Take Action

 - Good teamwork and communication skills

-- Possession of a valid driver’s license, or an ability to obtain one within 6 months, is preferred
+- Possession of a valid driver’s license, or the ability to obtain one within 6 months, is preferred

 $18.00-18.50/hour

-Employees are eligible to receive performance bonuses, wage increases, and other benefits after a 30-day probationary period.
+Employees are eligible to receive performance bonuses, wage increases, and other benefits after a 240-hour probationary period.

 Hours subject to change seasonally.
 Occasional weekend and evening availability may be requested, but is not mandatory.